HDFGroup/vol-async/docs/source/gettingstarted.rst

 .. code-block::

     cd $ABT_DIR
-    ./autogen.sh  (may skip this step if the configure file exists) ./configure --prefix=$ABT_DIR/install #(may need to add CC=cc or CC=mpicc) make && make install
+    ./autogen.sh
+    ./configure --prefix=$ABT_DIR/install
+    make && make install

 .. note::
-    Using mpixlC on Summit will result in Argobots runtime error, use xlC or gcc instead.
+    Using mpixlC on Summit may result in an Argobots runtime error, use xlC or gcc instead.

 3. Compile Asynchronous VOL connector
+    If successfull,

 .. code-block::

     cd $VOL_DIR/src
-    Edit "Makefile"
+    Prepare Makefile
         Copy a sample Makefile (Makefile.cori, Makefile.summit, Makefile.macos), e.g. "cp Makefile.summit Makefile", which should work for most linux systems
         Change the path of HDF5_DIR and ABT_DIR to $H5_DIR/install and $ABT_DIR/install (replace $H5_DIR and $ABT_DIR with their full path)
         (Optional) update the compiler flag macros: DEBUG, CFLAGS, LIBS, ARFLAGS